JeremiahJRRoss/polaris-device-subclient/README.md

 - It does not manage file compression or retention — that's `logrotate`'s job
 - It does not buffer or retry failed deliveries — your agent does that with years of production hardening behind it

-**Why this design?** The only thing no off-the-shelf tool can do is speak the Polaris GraphQL subscription protocol.
+**Why this design?** The only thing that the log collection agents can't do is manage the Polaris GraphQL websocket based subscription.
 Everything else — durable delivery, retry, buffering, compression, routing — is a solved problem.
-Polaris Device Subclient does the one custom thing and hands off to tools that are better at the rest.
+Polaris Device Subclient simply maintains the subscription connection and then writes push notifications to file.
 ---

 ## 2. Requirements